social-media-ethics-automation/book/book_contents/ch18_public_shaming/03_perspectives_on_public_shaming.md

 ## Normal People
-While the example from The Onion above focuses on celebrity, in the time since it was written, social media has taken a larger role in society and democratized celebrity,.
+While the example from The Onion above focuses on celebrity, in the time since it was written, social media has taken a larger role in society and democratized celebrity.
 As comedian Bo Burnham puts it:
 > “[This] celebrity pressure I had experienced on stage has now been democratized and given to everybody [through social media].
 And everyone is feeling this pressure of having an audience, of having to perform, of having a sort of, like, proper noun version of your own name and then the self in your heart.” ([NPR Fresh Air Interview](https://www.npr.org/transcripts/630069876))

-Also Rebecca Jennings worries about how public shaming is used against "normal" people who are plucked out of obscurity to be shamed by huge crowds online:
+Also, Rebecca Jennings worries about how public shaming is used against "normal" people who are plucked out of obscurity to be shamed by huge crowds online:

 > “Millions of people became invested in this (niche! not very interesting!) drama because it gives us something easy to be angry or curious or self-righteous about, something to project our own experiences onto, and thereby contributing even more content to the growing avalanche.
 Naturally, some decided to go look up the central character’s address, phone number, and workplace and share it on the internet.
 >